 You will also have the opportunity to discuss your individual transfer plan with our Academic and Admissions Advisors.
 We encourage you to bring your unofficial college transcripts if you have specific questions about your credits and coursework.

-Running Start and College in the High School students should attend a session that is prior to the start of the upcoming autumn quarter to plan college coursework for the fall.
+Running Start and College in the High School students are still considered First Year students, but should attend a transfer session to plan your college coursework.

 Please check-in at the Welcome Desk in Husky Hall (unless instructed otherwise) for your Transfer Info Session.

 Bothell, WA 98011

 Upcoming Admissions Events for Transfer Students:

 We want to help you prepare for the Writing Skills Assessment (WSA).
 Please come to a free WSA Prep Workshop offered by UW Bothell to learn more about the WSA and how to prepare for this important Business application component.

 What is the WSA?
 What can I expect?
 How can I prepare?
 How is the test scored?
 Learn all of this and more at the WSA Prep Workshop.

 Register for a WSA Workshop via this link